9 books to read for travel inspiration

 Crazy Rich Asians trilogy by Kevin Kwan

 The Crazy Rich Asians movie may be a huge success, but the book deserves its own hype.
-I found it to be a hilarious, delightful read.
-So much so that I quickly went through all three books.
-Travel hackers will appreciate the references to Singapore Airlines first class suites, famous hotels like the Marina Bay Sands, and the city’s many tourist attractions.
+I found it to be a hilarious, delightful read—so much so that I quickly went through all three books.
+Travel hackers will appreciate the references to Singapore Airlines’ first-class suites, famous hotels like the Marina Bay Sands, and the city’s many tourist attractions.

 Singapore is like the third most popular destination for travel hackers (thanks to Cathay Pacific and the ease of accruing American miles).
 And yes, I was furiously writing down the names and descriptions of hawker stalls and restaurants for my next trip to Singapore.